cisco/cisco-network-puppet-module/README.md

 `weight` value.
 Valid values are an integer value or 'default'.

 --
+### Type: cisco_fabricpath_global
+##### `name`
+ID of the fabricpath global config.
+The only valid value is keyword 'default'.

+##### `aggregate_multicast_routes`
+Aggregate Multicast Routes on same tree in the topology.
+Valid values are true/false and keyword 'default'.
+Default value: false.

+##### `allocate_delay`
+Fabricpath Timers Allocate Delay in seconds.
+Valid values are integers from 1..1200 and keyword 'default'.
+Default value: 10.

+##### `graceful_merge`
+Graceful merge for conflicting switch-id or FTAG allocation.
+Valid values are enable/disable and keyword 'default'.
+Default value: true.

+##### `linkup_delay`
+Fabricpath Timers Link-up Delay in seconds.
+Valid values are integers from 1..1200 and keyword 'default'.
+Default value: 10.

+##### `loadbalance_algorithm`
+Fabricpath ECMP loadbalancing alogorithm.
+Valid values are 'destination', 'source', 'source-destination', 'symmetric' and the keyword 'default'.
+Default is symmetric for Nexus 7000 series and source-destination for others.

+##### `loadbalance_multicast_has_vlan`
+Multicast Loadbalance flow parameters - include vlan or not.
+Valid values are true or false and keyword 'default'.
+Default value: true.
+This parameter is valid only on Nexus 7000 series platform.

+##### `loadbalance_multicast_rotate`
+Multicast Loadbalance flow parameters -  rotate amount in bytes.
+Valid values are integer in range 0..15 and keyword 'default'.
+Default value: 1.
+This parameter is valid only on Nexus 7000 series platform.

+##### `loadbalance_unicast_has_vlan`
+Unicast Loadbalance flow parameters - include vlan or not.
+Valid values are true/false and keyword 'default'.
+Default value: 1.

+##### `loadbalance_unicast_layer`
+Unicast Loadbalance flow parameters - layer.
+Valid values are : layer2, layer3,
+layer4, mixed, and keyword 'default'.
+Default value: mixed.

+##### `loadbalance_unicast_rotate`
+Unicast Loadbalance flow parameters - rotate amount in bytes.
+Valid values are Integers in range 0..15 and keyword 'default'.
+Default value: 1.

+##### `linkup_delay_always`
+Fabricpath Timers Link-up delay always.
+This configuration introduces a linkup delay always whether the link is administratively brought up or whether it is restored after events such as a module reload.
+Valid values are true/false.
+Default: true.

+##### `linkup_delay_enable`
+Fabricpath Timers Link-up delay enable.
+Valid values are true/false and keyword 'default'.
+Default value: true.

+##### `mode`
+Mode of operation of this switch w.r.t to segmentation.
+Valid values are normal/transit and keyword 'default'.
+Default: normal.

+##### `switch_id`
+The fabricpath switch_id.
+This parameter can be used to over-ride the automatically assigned switch-id for this switch.
+Valid values are integers from 1..4094.

+##### `transition_delay`
+Fabricpath Timers Transition Delay in seconds.
+Valid values are integers from 1..1200 and keyword 'default'.
+Default value: 10.

+##### `ttl_multicast`
+Fabricpath Multicast TTL value.
+Valid values are integers from 1..64 and keyword 'default'.
+Default value: 32.
+This parameter is valid only on Nexus 7000 series platform.

+##### `ttl_unicast`
+Fabricpath Unicast TTL value.
+Valid values are integers from 1..64 and keyword 'default'.
+Default value: 32.
+This parameter is valid only on Nexus 7000 series platform.

+--
+### Type: cisco_fabricpath_topology
+Manages a Cisco fabricpath Topology

+##### `topo_id`
+ID of the fabricpath topology.
+Valid values are integers in the range 1-63.
+Value of 0 is reserved for default topology.

+##### `member_vlans`
+ID of the VLAN(s) tha are members of this topology.
+Valid values are integer/integer ranges.

+##### `topo_name`
+Descriptive name of the topology.
+Valid values are string

+--
 ### Type: cisco_interface

 Manages a Cisco Network Interface.
 Any resource dependency should be run before the interface resource.